Forget What's Sensitive, Remember What Matters: Token-Level Differential Privacy in Memory Sculpting for Continual Learning: Experiments

 \subsection{Experiments Setups}

 \paragraph{Datasets.} To evaluate our privacy-enhanced continual learning framework, we construct a multi-task dataset covering six distinct domains with varying privacy sensitivities.
 In the absence of any public benchmark for privacy-preserving continual learning, we select six tasks: FOMC \cite{shah2023trillion}, Yelp \cite{asghar2016yelp}, AGNews \cite{zhang2015character}, Amazon\footnote{ https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews}, Mentill\footnote{ https://huggingface.co/datasets/mavinsao/reddit-mental-illnes}, and Yahoo\footnote{ https://www.kaggle.com/datasets/bhavikardeshna/yahoo-email-classification}, and sample 3,000 examples for each task.
+All tasks are formulated as text classification.
+These datasets are selected because they originate from real-world user reviews and Q\&A platforms, naturally containing unstructured and potentially sensitive personal information, making them ideal benchmarks for evaluating privacy-preserving continual learning.

-\paragraph{Evaluation Metrics.} We employ three widely used metrics, Backward Transfer (\emph{BWT}), Last Accuracy (\emph{Last}) and Average Accuracy (\emph{Avg}) to evaluate continual learning performance \cite{chaudhry2018riemannian,lopez2017gradient}. \emph{BWT} quantifies the effect of learning new tasks on previously learned ones and is defined as $\mathrm{BWT} = \frac{1}{N-1}\sum_{i=1}^{N-1}\bigl(R_{N,i} - R_{i,i}\bigr)$, where $R_{N,i}$ is the accuracy on task $i$ after training on all $N$ tasks and $R_{i,i}$ is the accuracy immediately after task $i$ was first learned; \emph{Last} measures the model’s average accuracy across all $N$ tasks after it has been sequentially trained on all of them, i.e.\ $\mathrm{Last} = \frac{1}{N}\sum_{i=1}^{N}R_{N,i}$; and \emph{Avg} measures the mean accuracy over all tasks at each training step, $\mathrm{Avg} = \frac{1}{N}\sum_{k=1}^{N}\bigl(\tfrac{1}{k}\sum_{i=1}^{k}R_{k,i}\bigr)$, where $R_{k,i}$ is the accuracy on task $i$ after sequentially training on tasks 1 through $k$.
+\paragraph{Evaluation Metrics.} \textbf{Evaluation Metrics.} We employ three widely used continual learning metrics: Average Accuracy (Avg), Last Accuracy (Last), and Backward Transfer (BWT) \cite{chaudhry2018riemannian,lopez2017gradient}.
+Avg measures the mean accuracy across all tasks at each training step, Last reflects the final average accuracy after sequentially learning all tasks, and BWT quantifies the effect of learning new tasks on previously acquired knowledge (i.e., catastrophic forgetting).
+Formal mathematical definitions are detailed in Appendix~\ref{appendix:evaluation_metrics}.